Bolt Biotherapeutics (NASDAQ:BOLT) Coverage Initiated at Stifel Nicolaus

-Stifel Nicolaus started coverage on shares of Bolt Biotherapeutics (NASDAQ:BOLT) in a report released on Tuesday, The Fly reports.
-The brokerage issued a buy rating and a $40.00 price target on the stock.
+Equities researchers at Stifel Nicolaus began coverage on shares of Bolt Biotherapeutics (NASDAQ:BOLT) in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage set a “buy” rating and a $40.00 price target on the stock.
+Stifel Nicolaus’ target price indicates a potential upside of 12.08% from the company’s previous close.

-Separately, Guggenheim started coverage on shares of Bolt Biotherapeutics in a research note on Tuesday.
-They set a buy rating and a $42.00 price objective for the company.
+Several other brokerages also recently issued reports on BOLT.
+Guggenheim initiated coverage on shares of Bolt Biotherapeutics in a research report on Tuesday, March 2nd.
+They set a “buy” rating and a $42.00 price objective for the company.
+SVB Leerink initiated coverage on shares of Bolt Biotherapeutics in a research report on Tuesday, March 2nd.
+They set an “outperform” rating and a $36.00 price objective for the company.
+Finally, Morgan Stanley initiated coverage on shares of Bolt Biotherapeutics in a research report on Tuesday, March 2nd.
+They set an “overweight” rating and a $45.00 price objective for the company.

 Bolt Biotherapeutics Company Profile